gignaWedi/RGMod/README.md

 # RGMod
 Rogue Glitch Mod Loader

+## Downloads

+### Python Script (Requires Python)
+Download the Repository
+   - Use git or download using Code > Download as Zip

+### Executable
+Download the Release
+   - url

 ## Setup
 > Always make backups of your game files.

+After downloading the files:
 1. Locate The Rogue Glitch Game Files
    - Go to Steam Library
    - Right click Rogue Glitch